 This article is specifically for the points gradebook, but you can choose to include both the points and standards gradebook.
 For more information on running report cards for the standards gradebook, check out this article.

-When choosing the points gradebook, you can choose whether or not to include assessment details.
+When choosing the points gradebook, you can choose whether or not to include assessment details or total grade conversion.

 Section 3: Optional Items